VPAT Assessment Services

 Hardware Product Audit

 For high-value projects, Microassist can perform an accessibility hardware audit on a vendor’s physical product.
 We will work with your procurement department and the vendor to scope an appropriate engagement.
 Our hardware audit team will test the software meets compliance with appropriate accessibility standards.

 Contact Our Accessibility Team

-Ensuring accessible ICT procurements means being confident in the informaion you have about the product or service being considered.
+Ensuring accessible ICT procurements means being confident in the information you have about the product or service being considered.
 Make sure your digital environment complies with accessibility standards and welcomes people of all abilities to access your content and tools.
 Contact us about our accessibility evaluation services for government procurement today and see how we can help.